-- 1. Remove the earmould and attached tubing from the hearing aids prior to cleaning. - 2.
-Clean the earmould using a mild soap, and rinse with lukewarm water. - 3.
-After cleaning, dry earmoulds thoroughly and remove any residual water and debris from the tubing utilizing an air bulb and wire loop.
+- 1. Separate the mould from the receiver tube. - 2.
+Clean the RIE mould using a mild soap, and rinse with lukewarm water. - 3.
+After cleaning, dry RIE moulds thoroughly and remove any residual water and debris utilising an air bulb.